transferzero/api-documentation/_docs/transaction-flow.md

          {
-            "requested_amount": // the amount to pay out, "requested_currency": // the currency of the amount, "payout_method":{
+            "requested_amount": // the amount to pay out, "requested_currency": // the currency of the amount, "type": "person", // the type of the recipient, either person or business "payout_method":{
                "type": // method of the payout,
                "details":{